dimaskiddo/go-whatsapp-rest/README.md

 ## Deployment

-To build this codebase to binaries for distribution purposes you can run following command:
+To build this code to binaries for distribution purposes you can run following command:
 ```
 make build
 ```